School Science Lessons

 Pyrethrum, Mudbrick Herb Cottage, See text below Description

-Chrysanthemum (Greek chrysos gold, anthenon flower)
+Chrysanthemum (Greek chrysos gold, and anthenon flower)

 "Chrysanthemum", (Chrysanthemum X morifolium), (most important hybrid), Asteraceae